-Clifford Etienne was born and raised in Louisiana, with self-developed artistic gifts that include him in the 'Outsider Artist' world.
+Clifford Etienne was born and raised in Louisiana, with wonderful artistic gifts, recently discovered in the art world.

-In his youth, he became a boxer, fighting under the name, 'The Black Rhino'.
+As a young man, he became a boxer, fighting under the name, 'The Black Rhino'.
 A complex set of bad breaks resulted in his incarceration in Angola, LA.
-Now, he has picked up his brushes and returned to painting, through which his emotional and humorous interpretations of life could be revealed.
+Now, he has picked up his brushes and returned to his painting, through which he reveals his emotional and humorous interpretations of life.

-Cliff's work is being collected by a number of high-profile clients, in New York, New Orleans and Los Angeles, and the Second Line series is presently on show at Guy Lyman Fine Art on Magazine Street in New Orleans.
+Cliff's work is being collected by a number of high-profile clients, in New York, New Orleans and Los Angeles.
+A new collection has just been hung at Guy Lyman Fine Art on Magazine Street in New Orleans.

 Cliff creates portraits on commission when he's not working on his originals.
 Please order your portraits of individuals and families, or start a collection of your own by contacting us at email@example.com.